iOT Enabled AI Waste Management Software Development for Smart Cities

 6) Waste Prediction

-An AI waste management platform for enterprises uses the model for the prediction of the category of the waste to segregate it under categories of paper, plastic, cardboard, metal, or trash.
+An AI waste management platform for enterprises helps with waste prediction.
+It segregates waste into paper, plastic, cardboard, metal, or trash.

 7) Waste Segregation & Disposal